Skip to main content

 Is JobTread cheaper than Buildertrend?

 For most team sizes, yes.
 JobTread’s per-user pricing starts much lower than Buildertrend’s flat $399+ per month.
-A team of 10 on JobTread pays about $321 per month (annual billing) compared to Buildertrend’s minimum of $399 per month for the Essential plan.
+For the full feature and pricing breakdown, see our JobTread vs BuilderTrend comparison.
+A team of 10 on JobTread pays about $321 per month (annual billing) compared to Buildertrend’s minimum of $4,788/year for the Essential plan.
 For a deeper look at Buildertrend’s costs, check our Buildertrend pricing breakdown.

 What’s included in JobTread for free?